yuvalmGS/gigaspaces-wiki-jekyll/sbp/event-driven-remoting-example.markdown

 # Overview

 OpenSpaces provides the ability to perform service method invocations on remote services, using the space as the transport layer.
-You may use the [Event Driven Remoting|XAP8:Event Driven Remoting] and [Executor Based Remoting|XAP8:Executor Based Remoting].
+You may use the depanlinkEvent Driven Remotingtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Event+Driven+Remotingbelakanglink and [Executor Based Remoting|XAP8:Executor Based Remoting].

 The benefits of using the Event Driven Remoting Compared to the Executor Based Remoting:
 - Service and Data can be located in different locations.